Loan to Value Calculator

 What Loan to Value do I need for a Buy to Let?

-You’ll need a bigger deposit for a Buy to Let mortgage than a residential mortgage.
+You’ll usually need a bigger deposit for a Buy to Let mortgage than a residential mortgage.
 You’ll usually need at least a 20% deposit, this means a maximum loan to value of 80%.

-For example, if you want to buy a Buy to Let property for £200,000, and the maximum LTV mortgage you can get is 80%, you can borrow up to £160,000 on a mortgage and would need a deposit of £40,000.
+For example, if you want to buy a Buy to Let property for £200,000, and the maximum LTV mortgage you can get is 80%, this would mean borrowing £160,000 on a mortgage and needing a deposit of £40,000.

 How to calculate loan to value